SolidWallOfCode/solidwallofcode.github.io/_sources/tsconfig-lua.en.rst.txt

 There is a difficult question on how ``traffic_ctl`` interacts with Lua based configuration.
 That is not specific to this configuration system but is a more general problem.

+Some consideration must be given to whether variants should be supported.
+This would allow a configuration value to be listed as multiple types and any of the types would be acceptable.
+It's unclear how useful this would be.
+The most common case I can think of is enabling singletons vs. arrays, but it would be easier to just do that directly in the validation stage.
+That is, if a type is described as "array of T" and the value is a single T, convert it to an array of size 1.
+This seems obvious and non confusing and I'm not sure there are any other good use cases.

 History
 =======